 What doesn’t work?

-Many well-meaning adults think they can simply force or shame a child with selective mutism to talk, or assume “they’ll talk when they’re ready.”
-Both of these strategies can actually be harmful to a child suffering this tricky disorder.
+Many well-meaning adults think they can simply force or shame a child with selective mutism to talk or assume “they’ll talk when they’re ready.”
+Both of these strategies can actually be harmful.
 Here are a few behaviors teachers should avoid.

 DON’T exclude them from classroom activities.

 The student should participate in all classroom activities, even those that require talking.
 Find non-verbal strategies to accommodate them as needed.

 DON’T call attention to them when they do or don’t talk.

 Students with SM want to feel “normal” and are more likely to speak when they’re completely comfortable.
 Calling attention to their inability to speak, or even recognizing them publicly when they do speak, can cause them severe discomfort.
 Avoid saying things like, “I just want to hear your voice!” or “I’ll know you trust me when you decide to talk to me.”

 DON’T assume they’ll speak up if they “really” need something.

 You can’t force someone with SM to talk by ignoring them or figuring that they’ll find a way to tell you if it “really matters.”
 Actively seek ways to communicate with the child about important things, like bathroom breaks, feeling ill, or not understanding the lesson.

 The information provided here is only a very brief overview of a complicated anxiety disorder.
 Teachers who encounter selective mutism in their classrooms should spend some time exploring more detailed resources.
 Here are a few to get you started.